 “I don’t think that’s the way it works.
 In fact Jeremy, you have an awfully odd way at looking at the world.
 Do you think there is a world committee tracking you and keeping score?
 Jeremy vs. the World, the score 1-1. ”

 It is June of 2003.
 Our uncle Peter Perron, our fathers’ brother, had been killed in car accident and we’re at his funeral sitting there in the middle row of the seats.
 The service hasn’t started yet, and our parents are at front discussing it.
 We are wondering what will come of our aunt and how she will cope with this.
 Peter had been full of life and we are overcome by the suddenness of death.

 It’s 2008.
 Adam is no longer a vegetarian.
 Since High School, he fell in love with a farm girl named Beth.
 I affectionately nickname her the “Chicken Killer” since her family raised their own live stock.
 Adam’s favorite food now is a good steak and he has a hunting license.
 We’re both still nerds but I am history buff while he is a science geek.
-This is great because we are both experts that can educated the other one.
+This is great because we are both experts that can educate the other one.
 I tell him things, he tells me things, and we both learn a lot from each other.
 On Christmas he gives the book “A Short History of Nearly Everything*” That I have reviewed for this blog.

 It’s 2012; I lend Adam and Beth my Deadwood DVD collection to give us something more to talk about.
 They watched in record time and like me hated the ending, but loved the series.